 - Keep the fireplace damper closed when it is not in use.
 Keeping it open can bring cold air into the room.

-- Log on to your account on MyEnergy Online to keep up with your use.
+- Login to your SmartHub account to keep up with your use.
 If we’ve had a few days of frigid temperatures, you can try to save on days that are milder.

 - Dress for the weather, even if you are inside.
 Wearing proper clothing like long sleeves and pants, or wrapping up in a cozy blanket will help combat the temptation of bumping up the thermostat.